TheTechProPrincess/TheTechProPrincess/README.md

 👋 Hi, I’m @TheTechProPrincess

 Welcome to my GitHub profile!
-I’m a tech enthusiast with certifications in CompTIA Security+ and The Definitive GRC Master Class by TCM.
+I’m a tech enthusiast with certifications in CompTIA Security+ and The Definitive GRC Master Class course by TCM.
 I have a passion for IT solutions, cybersecurity, and making systems smarter and more secure.
 Whether it’s troubleshooting IT issues, bridging the gap between IT and business operations, or experimenting with cybersecurity tools, I’m always eager to learn and grow.